stuart-knock/docs/InstallationManual/InstallationManual.rst

 A. MAC OS
 ---------
 In order to start the application simply double click 'tvb.app'.
 This will run the application with default settings and start a default browser with the starting URL.
+You can also start an IDLE console with the proper environment to use TVB from a console mode by using the 'tvbConsole.command'.

 If by some reason you need to reset the database (for example when an important release is done, and previous DB structure can not be reused - highly not probable to happen) you can start with a fresh database by running the 'tvbClean.command' and after that start normally.
 NOTE: This will reset you database and delete all your data folders so you will lose all previous data unless you have a previous backup.